microsoft/CsWinRT/src/Samples/NetProjectionSample/README.md

 - Distribute the component along with the interop assembly as a NuGet package
 - Consume the component from a .NET 6 C# console application

-**Note**: This sample uses .NET 6 and therefore requires Visual Studio 2022 to build and run, but it can be modified to target .NET 5.

 ## Requirements

 * [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) with the Universal Windows Platform development workload installed.
 In **Installation Details** > **Universal Windows Platform development**, check the **C++ (v14x) Universal Windows Platform tools** option.
 * [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0)
-    * **Note**: this sample can be modified to target [NET 5](https://dotnet.microsoft.com/download/dotnet/5.0).
 * nuget.exe 5.8.0-preview.2 or later (for command line MSBuild)

+**Note**: This sample uses .NET 6 and therefore requires Visual Studio 2022 to build and run.
+If you prefer, you can use Visual Studio 2019 and modify the sample to target [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0).
+To do this, you will need to modify the `TargetFramework` and the *nuspec* file in the `SimpleMathProjection` project to target `net5.0-windows10.0.19041.0`.

 ## Build and run the sample